-- 8.16.
-The County Durham PPS identifies where protection, enhancement and the provision of new sites for football (both adult and junior football), cricket, rugby union, rugby league, and hockey should occur.
-Full details of the recommendations can be found in the PPS. - 8.17.
-The Strategy has been developed to provide: - A vision for the future improvement and prioritisation of playing pitches. - A series of strategic recommendations for the improvement, maintenance, development and, as appropriate, rationalisation of the playing pitch stock. - A series of sport by sport recommendations which provide a strategic framework for sport led improvements to provision. - A prioritised area-by-area Action Plan to address key issues on a site-by-site basis. - 8.18.
-Where development is proposed (for example under Policy 6: Development on Unallocated Sites of the CDP) within the catchment of an existing or proposed pitch site(s) which has clear recommendations identified within the PPS and its Action Plan, then a financial contribution will be sought to assist with implementing those recommendations.
-There may also be instances where existing pitch sites are currently fine with the amount of demand that they accommodate and do not feature in the PPS & Action Plan.
-However a major development in their catchment area might produce a level of demand which, if accommodated by the pitch(es) in the catchment, would mean that the pitch(es) would become overplayed, thus leading to its decline in quality.
-In instances where there is a development which has an additional impact from population growth, developers will be expected to mitigate the impact from the development to ensure that the existing pitches have their carrying capacity improved so that they can absorb the additional demands that would be placed upon them.
+- 8.17 The County Durham PPS identifies where protection, enhancement and the provision of new sites for football (both adult and junior football), cricket, rugby union, rugby league, and hockey should occur.
+Full details of the recommendations can be found in the PPS34. - 8.18 The Strategy has been developed to provide: - A vision for the future improvement and prioritisation of playing pitches. - A series of strategic recommendations for the improvement, maintenance, development and, as appropriate, rationalisation of the playing pitch stock. - A series of sport by sport recommendations which provide a strategic framework for sport led improvements to provision. - A prioritised area-by-area Action Plan to address key issues on a site-by-site basis. - 8.19 Where development is proposed (for example under Policy 6: Development on Unallocated Sites of the CDP) within the catchment35 of an existing or proposed pitch site(s) which has clear recommendations identified within the PPS and its Action Plan, then a financial contribution will be sought to assist with implementing those recommendations.
+There may also be instances where existing pitch sites are currently coping fine with the amount of demand that they accommodate and do not feature in the PPS & Action Plan.
+However a major development within their catchment area might produce a level of demand which, if accommodated by the pitch(es) in the catchment, would mean that the pitch(es) would become overplayed, thus leading to its decline in quality36.
+In instances where there is a development which has an additional impact from population growth, developers will be expected to mitigate the impact from the development to ensure that the existing pitches